zsiki/gml/README.md

 ### IMPORTANT NOTE for Hungarian Eing users

 There is a local reference to GML standard in EING_GML_szabvany_leiras_2.x.xsd and vazrajz.xsd (this is included in the QGIS-GML import/export plugin).
-It supposes thatű you downloaded the whole GML standard (several xsd files).
+It supposes that you downloaded the whole GML standard (several xsd files).
 Please edit the 10th line and change *schemaLocation*.